tumelo-maja/color-sort-game/README.md

   **Tasks:**
     - Implement HTML/CSS code to create an engaging gameplay layout
-    - Use the appropirate color contrast that pass the accessibility requirements
+    - Use the appropriate color contrast that pass the accessibility requirements

 - **Intuitive Game Controls (must-have)**